 At the center: Rosa Elena Padilla's denial letter—CASE #1638—framed under cracked glass.
 On a shelf: a Geiger counter labeled ROSA.
 Gil touches the fracture like a wound.
 He measures the baseline with a worn ruler, writes "16.38 miles," and starts an equation he can't finish yet: 1638 ÷ 43 =

-Then the quake that matters: magnitude 4.1 at 4:16 AM.
 Back at the trailer, the 4.1 shakes the wall apart—papers flutter, pins pop, the altar wounded.
 Gil catches Rosa's photograph as everything comes loose.
+Cut to black on a question the town refuses to ask: what's under the cracks?

 Visual Mode: Documentary light takes over.
 The investigation leaves Gil's lamp-lit wall and enters harsh New Mexico daylight—where evidence can't hide, only spread.